 Companies across the globe use Java to build the applications and websites they offer their consumers.
 Learning this programming language means you’ve completed one of the prerequisites that could qualify you for a career in software or app development.

-A significant benefit to Java is the wide range of tasks that can be performed using it.
-It’s also easy to use which is why a growing number of companies and brands opt to use Java for tasks where both high performance and quick turnaround are essential to project development.
-Among the more common Java-based tasks for which this program is best suited are:
+A significant benefit to Java is the wide range of tasks it can be used to perform.
+It is highly beneficial for tasks and projects requiring both high performance and quick turnaround.
+Here are a few of the most common tasks for which Java is best suited:

 Building and scaling cloud applications

 Powering enterprise-level web applications

 Supporting artificial intelligence (AI) and internet of things (IoT) devices

 Several Java features can be attributed to the simplicity, security, and portability of the language.
 The following list outlines nine of these key features.

 Robust: Java places emphasis on helping users achieve error-free programming.
 One example of a process that supports this goal is runtime checking (RTC).
 RTC automatically detects and alerts users to runtime errors.